 Alternative approaches in a particular case may or may not be compensated by an automatic fire suppression system.

 A sheltered housing complex is a purpose built complex comprising of 2 or more dwellings e.g. houses, flats and maisonettes, where the occupants are likely to receive a support service due to the nature of their vulnerability or need e.g. age, infirmity, disability, illness, mental disorder or are dependent on alcohol or drugs.
 Such occupants are likely to react slowly to the fire alarm (see Standard 2.11) and the suppression system may provide the additional time necessary to make a safe escape.

 For a suppression system to be effective it is essential that there is an appropriate water supply.
-Therefore, designers need to discuss with Scottish Water what supply is likely to be available and what pressure can be expected.
-It is recognised that pressures will vary during the day, over the year and perhaps in future years.
-Therefore it is imperative that the system is designed on the basis of what the minimum pressure and flow is likely to be.
+To assist the developer or designer in the initial stages of design, Scottish Water have produced a policy note on the installation of automatic fire suppression systems titled ‘Sprinkler systems for domestic and residential occupancies’.
+The policy note may be downloaded from the resource section of Scottish Water’s websiteHowever, there is still a need for developers and designers to discuss project specific details with Scottish Water to determine what supply is likely to be available and what pressure can be expected.
+It is recognised that pressures will vary during the day and night, over the year and perhaps in future years.
+Therefore, it is imperative that the system is designed on the basis of what the minimum pressure and flow is likely to be.
 If there is any doubt, a tank and pump arrangement should be used.